kessenma/go-convex-telegram-turborepo/README.md

 A [Turborepo](https://turbo.build/repo) monorepo setup that connects a Golang Telegram bot 🤖 with a self-hosted Convex database backend, and a next.js web app.

 ## 🧱 The building blocks
-- **🕸️ Turborepo** - A monorepo management tool that orchestrates the project from a central package.json and .env
+- ** Turborepo** - A monorepo management tool that orchestrates the project from a central package.json and .env
-- **🔌 a central Docker compose** - Used to define and run multi-container Docker applications (every app in the apps folder has a dockerfile  inside it)
+- **a central Docker compose** - Used to define and run multi-container Docker applications (🧩every app in the apps folder has a dockerfile  inside it🧩)
-- **🛜 a docker network** - Used to connect the containers securely (managed in the docker-compose.yaml)
+- ** a docker network** - Used to connect the containers securely (managed in the docker-compose.yaml)
-- **🤖 Golang Telegram Bot** (`apps/golang-telegram-bot/`) - Receives messages and saves them to Convex
+- **Golang Telegram Bot** (`apps/golang-telegram-bot/`) - Receives messages and saves them to Convex
-- **🗄️ Convex Backend** (`apps/docker-convex/`) - Self-hosted typescript-based database with HTTP API endpoints
+- **Convex Backend** (`apps/docker-convex/`) - Self-hosted typescript-based database with HTTP API endpoints
-- **📚 Convex console Next.js web app** (`apps/docker-convex/convex/`) - a Convex database manager app that requires an admin key to login with
+- **Convex console Next.js web app** (`apps/docker-convex/convex/`) - a Convex database manager app that requires an admin key to login with. the command is: `get-admin-key` (only can run when the convex backend is running in docker)
-- **🖥️ Next.js web app** (`apps/web/`) - Next.js frontend that displays messages from the Telegram bot and allows you to send messages back to the bot.
+- **Next.js web app** (`apps/web/`) - Next.js frontend that displays messages from the Telegram bot and allows you to send messages back to the bot.
-- **📦 Shared Packages** (`packages/`) - Shared UI components and configurations
+- **Shared Packages** (`packages/`) - Shared UI components and configurations

 <table>
 <tr>